-- 1. 1st offense 1 day of ISS - Subsequent additional ISS or OSS
+- 1. 1^{st} offense 1-3 days of ISS - 2.
+Subsequent Offense additional ISS or OSS

 In the opinion of the administration, continual disruptive behavior or incidents of severe nature will constitute students being dropped from the Vo-Tech program.
 The following guidelines will be utilized in selection of students for Vo-Tech: